BuildMyEvent/.github/profile/README.md

 # BuildMyEvent

-This project was created to participate in the Based Latam Buildthaton 2024 hosted by Base 🏆
+This project was created to participate in the Based Latam Buildathon 2024 hosted by Base 🏆

 Learn more here: https://based-latam.devfolio.co/